-Join George Maestri for an in-depth discussion in this video Creating previews, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Creating previews, part of Learning MotionBuilder.

 - On a fast computer motion builder will pretty much…work in real time but that's not guaranteed.…You may have a scene that's complex enough…to slow your machine down…even slightly and so there is always…the need to do previews so that you can…accurately check your work before submitting it…and we can do that in motion builder using rendering.…So now we have a scene here.…In fact, let's go ahead and change our layout to preview,…and I'm gonna go ahead and press play here…so you can see the scene that we're going to render.…